 Dr. Andreas Langlotz joins the project for support in phraseological matters, particularly idiom variation.

 Dr. Regula Hohl Trillini takes charge of editing the site in collaboration with the project's initiator and director, Prof. Dr. Balz Engler, and with the assistance of Christian Gebhard.

-PD Dr. Lukas Rosenthaler from the Imaging & Media Lab of the University of Basel continues to update the database format in collaboration with the editors.
+PD Dr. Lukas Rosenthaler from the Digital Humanities Lab (then known as Imaging & Media Lab) of the University of Basel continues to update the database format in collaboration with the editors.

 In February/March, the project has a provisional home on Dr. Markus Marti's Shakespeare web site "Shakespeare in Europe" (Sh:in:E).

 On June 10, PD Dr. Lukas Rosenthaler completes the initial programming of the database.